bru32/MetSelect-SNAG-List/SNAG_11.md

 **Issue:** Unit Cooler Temperature display as db / wb will confuse the salesmen.

+### This is not an error

+The user can enter just dry bulb and the program will automatically calculate the correct wet bulb.

+The reason the db/wb is needed is for the case where the user NEEDS to specify the full air state.

 ![alt text](EvapForm.JPG "Unit Cooler Selection Form")

 ![alt text](EvapConditions.JPG "Unit Cooler Selection Form")